UP929312/Serenity/README.md

   - Will do later.
 - Deepgram params not working
   - Fixed on their side by my PR: [here](https://github.com/deepgram/deepgram-python-sdk/pull/90)
+- Research breath recognition, and get frequency for breaths per minute.
+- Research slowing down the voice with -- in the strings?
+  - Done, have a parameter for it, pause_length, which takes a int
+- Optimisation with Elevenlabs, it's a setting
+  - Also done, used level 3/4 because 4 disables more features, and 3 is ~2x faster

 ### Vito